Consultation: Physical infrastructure market review

 This document is a consultation on proposals for regulation that will allow all telecoms providers access to the largest network of suitable telecoms physical infrastructure, the ducts and poles owned by BT.

 Our proposals intend to promote telecoms network competition by making it cheaper and easier to build new high-capacity business and residential networks, and hence further the interests of residential and business customers.
-We invite stakeholders to comment on the proposals in this consultation by 18 January 2019.
+We invite stakeholders to comment on the proposals in this consultation by 1 February 2019.
 We expect to publish our final decision statement in spring 2019, with new measures taking effect one month after the date of that publication.

-Ofcom has today issued a revised version of the Consultation.
-The revisions correct the Draft Legal Instruments, Proposals for SMP services conditions set out in Annex 10 of the Consultation which included an error in the definitions of “Physical Infrastructure Access” and “PIA Order” in Schedule 1 to the notification of proposals under sections 48A and 80A of the Communications Act 2003.
+Ofcom has issued a revised version of the consultation.
+The revisions correct the Draft Legal Instruments, Proposals for SMP services conditions set out in Annex 10 of the consultation which included an error in the definitions of “Physical Infrastructure Access” and “PIA Order” in Schedule 1 to the notification of proposals under sections 48A and 80A of the Communications Act 2003.
 The definitions have been revised to remove certain text that implied a geographic scope restriction on the proposed physical infrastructure access remedy.